creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-05-09-tutorial-score-based-models.md

 $$ \mathbb{E}_{p(x)} [\frac{1}{2} \lVert \nabla_x \log{p(x)} \rVert^2_2 + \textrm{trace}(\nabla_x s_{\theta}(x))]$$ -->

-This is due to the fact that the model is only able to predict a good approximation of the score function in the regions where there are data.
+This is due to the fact that the model is only able to predict a good approximation of the score function in the regions where there is data.
 The estimated score functions are inaccurate in low density regions, where few data points are available to compute and optimize the score function.

 $$ \mathbb{E}_{p(x)} [\lVert \nabla_x \log{p(x)} - s_{\theta}(x) \rVert^2_2] = \int \textbf{p(x)} \lVert \nabla_x \log{p(x)} - s_\theta(x) \rVert_2^2dx$$